ddanger/notes-2019-fem-state-mgmt-in-react-v2/README.md

 - "The prop-drilling struggle is real!"
 - "You can document what your intent was by using a well-named function"
 - Lowest common ancestor often doesn't work in practice, because state tends to end up on the root
+## Mitigating the prop-drilling problem
+- Higher order components
+    - allow you to wrap a component with the state/callbacks
+- Render props
+    - another way to wrap component with state/callbacks
+- Context API
+- Hooks.
+What are hooks?
+Hooks are a new api for managing react state that's completely different from the old APIs. yay!
+  - useReducer cool for form validation or in any case where various pieces of state interact with each-other
+  - Custom hook useLocalStorage is cool

+# Day 2: redux, redux-thunk, redux-observable, mobx
+-